-Joe Lubin’s Full Speech from Devcon 5: How We Get to a Decentralized World Wide Web
+Joe Lubin’s Speech from Devcon5: How We Get to a Decentralized Web

 One Million Devs on Ethereum:

 The Architecture of Web3 and How We Get There

 Hi, everyone.
 I want to speak today about what I think will be the broad architecture of the decentralized World Wide Web and how we will get there.
 To give away the punchline: the critical element is you.

 Today’s Web2 world consists of siloed walled gardens.
 There really isn’t much of an open web anymore.
 Google’s front end serves and monetizes everyone else’s content.
 Facebook, Twitter, and a bunch of other gardens have trapped us all behind their walls.